Initiatives with Public Institutions

 In 2018, the Unipol Group joined the UN Global Compact, a United Nations project established in 2000 to encourage companies all over the world to adopt sustainable policies and make their results public.
 The Global Compact requires its participating companies and organisations to agree, sustain and apply a set of basic principles within its sphere of influence, regarding human rights, working standards, environmental protection and the fight against corruption.

-Unipol published its first Communication on Progress (COP) for 2018.
+Unipol published its first Communication on Progress (CoP) for 2019.

 The Unipol Group signed the Principles for Responsible Investment in 2017, undertaking to consider social, environmental and governance factors when considering where to invest.